A-UTE: Advection Informed, Uncertainty Aware Temperature Emulator: Introduction

+In parallel, deep learning has delivered high-skill short-to-medium-range forecasting systems shown to outperform operational baselines based on Numerical Weather Prediction (NWP) \cite{documentation2023part} on many medium-range metrics by learning data-driven forecast operators directly from reanalysis and model data \cite{kochkov2024neural, lam2023learning, nguyen2023scaling}.
+However, their long-lead auto-regressive roll-out becomes numerically unstable over multi-year horizons, undermining reliability for climate modeling \cite{chattopadhyay2023long}.

-In order to faithfully emulate the reference climate model, a Machine Learning (ML) based climate emulator should follow the fundamental physical laws that govern the dynamics of the atmosphere \citep{watt2023ace}.
-Additionally, accurately capturing the influence of GHG and aerosols is essential for simulating realistic climate responses to different emission scenarios \citep{bloch2024green}.
+This has motivated a new wave of learned climate emulators designed explicitly for long-term stability and physical consistency.
+With the advancement of Artificial Intelligence (AI), data-driven emulators provide a computationally viable substitute.
+In order to faithfully emulate the dynamical physics based climate model, a Machine Learning (ML) based climate emulator must respect the fundamental physical laws that govern the dynamics of the atmosphere \cite{watt2023ace} which improves reliability.
+Furthermore, accurately capturing the influence of GHG and aerosols is essential for simulating realistic climate responses to different emission scenarios \cite{bloch2024green}.

-The few existing climate emulators that incorporate GHG concentrations typically rely on auto-regressive training regimes.
-These models predict climate variables at future time steps based on past states, but often fail to account for the projected emissions at those future times.
-This limitation leads to significant inaccuracies in predicting future climate states, especially under varying anthropogenic emission scenarios, highlighting a critical gap in current climate modeling approaches.

-To address this gap, we propose PACER, which treats climate emulation as a diagnostic-type prediction and integrate emissions data directly into the model's training framework, to predict climate variables from a given parallel time-series of climate forcer emission maps (GHG and aerosols) allowing for more accurate simulation of future climate states under varying concentration scenarios.

-Furthermore, we focus on two key phenomenon observed by our climate system i.e. advection and diffusion.
-In climate modeling, the advection-diffusion equation is fundamental for simulating the transport and dispersion of climate variables, such as temperature and moisture \citep{choi2023climate}.
-PACER proves to be compute-efficient by modelling key physical law which reduces its dependence on large datasets making it data-efficient \ref{overview}.
-Additionally, with generalizability inherent in the advection-diffusion equation, PACER generalizes across 15 climate models emulating surface temperature and precipitation stably for 86 years solely from emissions data (see Figure \ref{allyear}).
-Our contributions are as follows:

-\begin{enumerate} \item We propose PACER, a Neural ODE based climate emulator which models the advection-diffusion phenomenon by dynamically estimating the diffusion coefficient and flow velocities based on the input greenhouse gas concentrations. \item We introduce Gaussian noise as a stochastic term in advection-diffusion equation to account for uncertainty in climate modelling. \item We encode periodic boundary conditions by considering the Earth's atmosphere as a spherical domain to faithfully emulate reference climate models. \item Finally, we perform extensive experiments to show the generalization capabilities of PACER for emulating 15 climate models for 86 years at one time. \end{enumerate}